Skip to Main Content

 Competition for customers is increasing in the financial sector.
 In recent years, challenger banks (branchless, digital banks), fintech companies, and other non-financial services firms have begun to offer financial services to consumers, businesses, and other organizations that were once offered solely by traditional banks.

-At this writing it’s an open question whether recent market trends will continue unabated over the next several years, or whether banks will review their opportunities and exit from unprofitable lines of business to concentrate on what they see as their core business activities.
+At the time of this writing, it’s an open question whether recent market trends will continue unabated over the next several years, or whether banks will review their opportunities and exit from unprofitable lines of business to concentrate on what they see as their core business activities.

 Featured Companies